University Libraries, West Chester University, August 2021-Present

 Hammermill Library, Mercyhurst University, November 2015-May 2017

-Designed and instructed a 14-week introduction to archival science course for undergraduate students; Developed lesson plans with integrated assessments and supplemental materials; Utilized Blackboard to make grades, course information, syllabus, readings, assignments, and rubrics, easily accessible; Incorporated information literacy skills into archival concepts through creative assignments such as “Archives in the News,” in which students investigated and evaluated news, events, and social media content related to archival work.
+Design and instruct a 14-week introduction to archival science course for undergraduate students; Develop plans with integrated assessments and supplemental materials; Utilize Blackboard to make grades, course information, syllabus, readings, assignments, and rubrics, easily accessible; Incorporated information literacy skills into archival concepts through creative assignments such as “Archives in the News,” in which students investigated and evaluated news, events, and social media content related to archival work.

-Supervised and trained work-study students and interns in archival and preservation best practices.
+Supervise and train work-study students and interns in archival and preservation best practices.

 Circulation Desk Assistant